Serving & connecting

 More information about Philip and his research can be found on the UK Adult ADHD Network and ADHD Genetics Group webpages as well as his research portal on the King’s website.

-#MagicCarpet is a 2017 Unlimited commission.
+#MagicCarpet was a 2017 Unlimited commission.
 Unlimited is an arts commissioning programme that celebrates ambitious work by disabled artists.
 Unlimited is funded by Arts Council England (ACE), and delivered by Shape Arts and Artsadmin.

 Alessandra Cianetti, Art Production Manager of #MagicCarpet.